Artist Stories

 Albrecht Dürer, Self-Portrait at 28, 1500, Alte Pinakothek

-Albrecht Dürer was a very comprehensive draughtsman, painter, printmaker and theorist.
-Here he presents himself as Christ, with long curly hair, a mustache and elongated face.
-Nevertheless, he still wants to be recognized as he places his signature on the eye-level of the viewer.
-He knew his own worth as he kept in touch with the major minds of his times like Leonardo da Vinci, Giovanni Bellini or Raphael and he worked for the Holy Roman Emperor Maximilian I.
+Albrecht Dürer was a very comprehensive draughtsman, painter, printmaker, and theorist.
+Here he presents himself as Christ, with long curly hair, a mustache, and an elongated face.
+Nevertheless, he still wants to be recognized as he places his signature on the eye level of the viewer.
+He knew his worth as he kept in touch with the major minds of his times like Leonardo da Vinci, Giovanni Bellini, and Raphael and he worked for the Holy Roman Emperor Maximilian I. You can read more about this unusual self-portrait here.

 6. Pierre Bonnard